 Instructions

-- To begin, place the sesame seeds, sugar, and seasonings on a shallow plate and mix them together.2 tablespoon black sesame seeds, 2 tablespoon sesame seeds, 1 teaspoon coarse sugar, 1 teaspoon salt, ½ teaspoon ground black pepper, ½ teaspoon Italian seasoning
+- To begin, place the 2 tablespoon sesame seeds, 2 tablespoon sesame seeds, 1 teaspoon coarse sugar, and seasonings (1 teaspoon salt,½ teaspoon ground black pepper,½ teaspoon Italian seasoning) on a shallow plate and mix them together.

-- Pat your ahi tuna dry with paper towels, then brush soy sauce on all sides.1 tablespoon soy sauce
+- Pat your 12 oz ahi tuna portions dry with paper towels, then brush 1 tablespoon soy sauce on all sides.

 - Sprinkle the sesame blend generously over the tuna.
-Use your hands and gently, yet firmly, press the sesame coating into the fish. *Before proceeding, read ahead because the remaining steps will go very quickly.12 oz ahi tuna
+Use your hands and gently, yet firmly, press the sesame coating into the fish. *Before proceeding, read ahead because the remaining steps will go very quickly.

 - Heat a cast-iron skillet over medium-high heat and wait until it is VERY hot (*see note).
-Add your oil and coat the pan.
-Let it heat up until it's shimmering hot.2 tablespoon cooking oil
+Add your 2 tablespoon cooking oil and coat the pan.
+Let it heat up until it's shimmering hot.

 - Lay your ahi tuna in the pan carefully and press it down with your spatula.
 Sear for 45-60 seconds, then lift a corner of the fish to check the color.
 If golden, flip it over.
 Sear the opposite side for 60-90 seconds until golden.